PalaeoClimateModellingUK/paleoclimate_HadGEM3_UoB/Paleo_suites_setup/step3.2.GAL9_EOCENE_setup.md

 ##### AMIP-II method of updating SST and seaice (still not sure)
 `um > namelist > Reconfiguration and Ancillary Control > Ancil options > l_amipii_ice_processing`
 ##### ozone scheme (not opened yet)
+#### ancillary files
+##### SST_and_seaice
+I remade and apllied the new SST ancillary files based on the SST from the [DA reconstruction](https://www.pnas.org/doi/10.1073/pnas.2205326119).
+the scripts is stored on Machine Miocene:
+/home/an25872/work/ancils_generate/EOCENE/jesstierney-petmDA-e9ea2fd/PosteriorResults/regrid_interpolate.py

 ### DEBUG
 #### Gamma integral should be positive and non-zero.